 - Take good care of your clothes.

-No. 1: Discover and Cultivate Your Personal Style
+1. Discover and Refine Your Personal Style

-I don’t think that you have to stay within one of these style categories.
+But please, don’t think you have to stay within one of these style categories.
 Take inspirations from all that appeal to you and combine these different influences in a way that reflects your uniqueness.
 For instance, I love a classic wardrobe with a minimalist vibe and clean cuts.
 But I add feminine details to it.
 My winter clothes are a little more on the edgy side.
 In summer, you’ll notice bohemian elements.
 I also gravitate to preppy pieces.
 Sounds like a weird mixture.
 But it works for me, and I love it.
 So feel free to pick and choose from all style categories what you want.

-No. 2: Decide on a Year-Round Color Palette
+2. Decide on a Year-Round Color Palette

 A color palette usually consists of base colors, complementary colors, and accent colors.
 Plus, you should decide on leather (shoes, belts, bags) and metal (jewelry, hardware, accessories).

 As I love neutral colors, building the core palette has been relatively easy for me.
 But I had a hard time reducing the number of accent colors.
-However, when a well-curated wardrobe is your goal, focusing on just a handful of accent colors is definitely a good idea.
+However, if a well-curated wardrobe is your goal, focusing on just a handful of accent colors is definitely a good idea.

 Some thoughts on Prints and Patterns

-No. 3: Choose Your Favorite Fabrics
+3. Choose Your Favorite Fabrics

 Some fabrics work best for specific seasons and temperatures, e.g., linen for summer or wool for winter.
 Still, you can have a year-round favorite set of fabrics.
 And then add some specifically for hot or cold weather.
 Moreover, if you love, for instance, wool, you can get light-weight, cooler, and heavier, warmer versions.
 Having a set of fabrics you know you always feel comfortable with definitely reduces the number of shopping mistakes.
-And don’t be afraid of choosing luxury fabrics like silk or cashmere – it’s less challenging to take proper care of them than you may think:
+And don’t be afraid of choosing luxury fabrics like silk or cashmere – it’s less challenging to take proper care of them than you may think.

-No. 4: Learn to Balance or Accentuate Proportions
+4. Learn to Balance or Accentuate Proportions

 There are two different goals you can achieve, knowing your body type and proportions.
 The first is to create a balanced silhouette, which is pleasing to the eye.
 Or the opposite.
 You can decide not to aim for balance and instead accentuate certain parts of the body.
 However, to play with this, you have to know your body type (hourglass, pear, apple, rectangle, inverted triangle) first.
 And be aware of your proportions.
 Are they balanced?
 Or is the upper or lower part of your body notably longer or shorter?
 But remember, you get to decide.
 Don’t do anything because you think you have to fit in with a common standard.

-No. 5: Invest in All-Season Basics
+5. Invest in All-Season Basics

 I’d always recommend investing in versatile pieces that can be styled in many different ways.
 Well-made clothes in classic cuts, with clean lines, usually work best.
 However, what basics you choose depends on your personal style and preferences.